konnraad/sonos-control-via-phillips-hue/README.md

 # sonos-control-via-phillips-hue
-A simple way to control you Sonos speakers via a Phillips Hue control
+A simple way to control you Sonos speakers via a Phillips Hue control using Node.js and the node sonos libary.

 Setup: